nnethercote/nnethercote.github.io/index.md

 # About me

 I am a software engineer from Melbourne, Australia.
+I have worked on many kinds of systems software, including web browsers, compilers, profilers, checkers, and benchmarking suites.

-I work for [Mozilla](https://mozilla.com/).
-I have a [blog](https://blog.mozilla.com/nnethercote).
+I work for [Apple](https://apple.com).
+Previously, I worked for [Mozilla](https://mozilla.com/), where I had a [blog](https://blog.mozilla.com/nnethercote).
 Many of the links below are to posts from that blog.

-I like making code faster and more memory-efficient.
+I have experience making code faster and more memory-efficient.
 Examples:
 [the Rust compiler](http://blog.mozilla.org/nnethercote/2020/09/08/how-to-speed-up-the-rust-compiler-one-last-time/),
 [pdf.js](https://mozilla.github.io/pdf.js/)
 ([1](https://blog.mozilla.org/nnethercote/2014/02/07/a-slimmer-and-faster-pdf-js/),